realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Fundamentals of Facial Recognition.md

 Advertising - analyzing faces in an image can help direct advertisements to an appropriate demographic audience.

 Missing persons - using public cameras systems, facial recognition can be used to identify if a missing person is in the image frame.

+Identity validation - useful at ports of entry kiosks where a person holds a special entry permit.